brevzin/cpp_proposals/2996_reflection/reflection.md

 ```
 :::

 Previous revisions of this proposal suggested limited support for reflections of constant expressions.
 The introduction of side effects from constant evaluations (by this very paper), however, renders this roughly as difficult for constant expressions as it is for non-constant expressions.
-We instead defer all expression reflection to a future paper, and only present evaluation reflection in the present proposal.
+We instead defer all expression reflection to a future paper, and only present value and object reflection in the present proposal.

 ### Comparing reflections